library-pals/read-action/README.md

 - `time-zone`: Your time zone.
 Default: `America/New_York`.

 - `required-metadata`: Required metadata properties.
 This can be used to make the action open a pull request if one of these values is missing data in the desired book instead of committing directly to a repository.
 Default: `title,pageCount,authors,description,thumbnail`.

+- `set-image`: If true, the action will set the `image` for the book.
+This is helpful if you add an extra step to download this image.

 - `thumbnail-width`: The width of the thumbnail image (for books sourced from Google Books).
 The default size is 128.